CodeMacrocosm/Vocab-a-Thon/README.md

 ## Overview

-Welcome to Vocabathon!
-Your go-to resource for a vast collection of words in JSON files, hosted by **Shreya Malogi**.
+Welcome to Vocabathon!🔍📖 Your go-to resource for a vast collection of words in JSON files, hosted by **Shreya Malogi**.
 Dive into a collaborative space where word enthusiasts globally contribute to and explore an extensive repository of words and meanings. 🌟📣

 ## How to Contribute 🖋️